tillbiskup/evedata/docs/eveh5.rst

 * SCML and XML are stored as HDF5 datasets, not in the userdata area at the beginning of the HDF5 file.
 * Additional data for datasets, such as average and interval channels or normalised values, are stored as additional columns in the channel dataset.
 * Channels used for normalisation do not appear as separate channels any more, their data are stored together with the normalised data in the HDF5 datasets of the normalised channels.

+  * Will this be a problem?

 * Channels whose attributes can change between scan modules are suffixed with their respective scan module ID.
 * Array and area channels are modelled as HDF5 datasets.
 The reason to still have individual groups per channel is storing the variable number of ROI datasets together with the respective channel.
+* Snapshot group is no longer optional, as snapshots containing *all* devices currently available will be carried out automatically at the begin and end of a scan in the future.
+* New group "pre_postscan" containing datasets for each device that is set in the pre-/postscan phase of a scan module.

+  * Options of devices set are contained in the device datasets as static attributes.

+* New group "positioning" containing datasets for each axis that has been positioned by a positioning plugin.
+* No group "device" (aka monitor) any more

 Some questions to address